YSSF934/crypto_app_sfys/README.md

 ## Description

-This app retrieves cryptocurrency prices for the top 100 cryptocurrency from CoinMarketCap.com.
+This app retrieves cryptocurrency prices from CoinMarketCap.com for the top 100 coins.
 The front end was built using Streamlit.
-The original code was created using the Beautiful Soup python library to scrape data from CoinMarketCap.
-The code used a defined function called load data() to extract the data and build the list of columns which would later be displayed on our dashboard.
-Due to site restrictions, scraping is no longer allowed so I modified the original code and function to connect to the Coinmarket Cap API to extract the data needed.
+The original code used the Beautiful Soup python library to extract data from CoinMarketCap.
+The code used a defined function called load data() to extract the data and build the list of columns which would later be displayed on the dashboard.
+Due to site restrictions, scraping is no longer allowed so I modified the original code to connect to the Coinmarket Cap API to extract the data needed.

 ## Dashboard Functionalities
 - Hidden sidebar with a dropdown that lets the user select from 3 currencies to start with USD, BTC or ETH.